ugurtheiron/fast-product-catagorization/README.md

 # Merlin Product Categorization

-Merlin maps e-commerce product titles to a three-level category tree using embeddings.
+Merlin maps e-commerce product titles to a three-level category tree using a combination of vector search and a lightweight GPT prompt.
 Each category path is embedded once and stored in a FAISS index.
-A product title (optionally combined with its description) is embedded the same way and the closest category paths are retrieved.
-The best match is then chosen by comparing embeddings directly.
+When classifying a product, the nearest category paths are looked up and the final choice is made by GPT from that short list.

 ## Features
 - Reusable FAISS index for category embeddings